 - Genre Roulette: I Don't Think It Is goes through Post-Hardcore, Screamo Music, mellow Indie Rock, and even Hip-Hop.

 - Harsh Vocals: Most of I Don't Think It Is.

 - I Am the Band: As of 2012, Max is now the only original member.
 Just for bonus points, he composes most of the music.

-- Intercourse with You: "We Killed It", and to a lesser extent "A Boston Peace".
+- Intercourse with You: "We Killed It", and to a lesser extent "A Boston Peace" and "Goshua".